-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Continue to contract with an established, highly successful group who study successful urban (Socio- economically disadvantaged and English Learner) schools across the country for best practices.
+Actions/Services Actions/Services Expenditures Actual Expenditures Contract with an established, highly successful group who study successful urban (socio-economically disadvantaged and English Learner) schools across the country for best practices (NCUST).
 These consultants will work intensively with Principals to develop and support best practices with these particular subgroups.
-Goal Met The charter has a coach from this group working with the Senior Director of Academies to ensure that she is able to most effectively support the principals with best practices for working with low-income and English Learner subgroups. \$5,000 \$7,985 Action 5B Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Continue to provide MiFi (portable WiFi service) to foster, EL, homeless, and low-income students in order to access technology and resources when not at a resource center.
-Goal Met Mifi devices are available to qualifying students throughout the school year (upon request). \$300 \$300 Action 5C Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures In order to increase math and ELA CAASPP achievement, teachers/ESs will have planning meetings in one-to-one and small groups through STAR groups to ensure IEP goals are met while tracking and monitoring data throughout the year using mastery quizzes Goal Met STAR teams have been formed for students with disabilities as well as other struggling students.
+Goal Met The charter has a coach from this group working with the Senior Director of Academies to ensure that she is able to most effectively support the principals with best practices for working with low-income and English Learner subgroups. \$500 \$300 Action 5B Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Provide MiFi (portable WiFi service) to foster, EL, homeless, and low-income students in order to access technology and resources when not at a resource center.
+Goal Met Mifi devices are available to qualifying students throughout the school year (upon request). \$500 \$300 Action 5C Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Teachers/ESs will have planning meetings in one-to-one and small groups through STAR groups to ensure IEP goals are met while tracking and monitoring data throughout the Goal Met STAR teams have been formed for students with disabilities as well as other struggling students.
 Teams meet in one-on-one and group settings to address individual student needs.
-Special Education staff also meet weekly online to address student needs, and monthly in Personalized Learning Collaborative (PLC) \$5,500 \$20,293
+Special \$50,000 \$48,600